ninjaframework/ninja/ninja-core/src/site/markdown/documentation/upgrade_guide.md

 JPA and Flyway have been migrated to a separate maven module.
 You can check the configuration inside https://github.com/ninjaframework/ninja/tree/develop/ninja-servlet-jpa-blog-integration-test

-But in general you have to do three things:
+But in general you have to do the following:

 ```java